App Store & Google Play Publish Checklist

 If you vibe coded your app into something that runs on your phone, you are further along than most first-time builders.
-The next milestone is different: a release build that survives Google Play or App Store Connect without signing surprises, wrong artifacts, or policy mismatches.
+The next milestone is different: a store-ready version that survives Google Play or App Store Connect without signing surprises, wrong upload files, or policy mismatches.

-Neither store reviews the debug build you run from Xcode or Android Studio.
-Google Play expects a signed release artifact (typically an Android App Bundle); the App Store expects an archive you validate and distribute through App Store Connect.
-Both require declarations that match real data use: Play's Data safety form, Apple's privacy manifests (including required-reason APIs on iOS), and behavior that matches your listing.
-When you move fast with AI-assisted development, those steps are easy to skip until Play or App Store Connect blocks an upload, review pushes back, or a release-only crash appears.
-The sections below cover Android and iOS; each links to the platform documentation we rely on.
+Neither store reviews the everyday test build you run from Xcode (Apple's app editor) or Android Studio.
+Google Play expects a signed store upload (typically an Android App Bundle (AAB)); the App Store expects a saved build you validate and upload through App Store Connect.
+Both require forms that match how your app actually uses data: Google's Data safety form, Apple's privacy declaration files (including required-reason application programming interface (API) disclosures for Apple / App Store), and behavior that matches your store listing.
+When you move fast with AI-assisted development, those steps are easy to skip until Play or App Store Connect blocks an upload, review pushes back, or a store-only crash appears.
+If crashes are already blocking TestFlight (Apple's beta testing) or Google Play internal testing, use our crash triage guide first.
+If your demo works but login, secret keys, or error handling are not ready for real users yet, start with our demo-to-production hardening guide, then use the sections below for Android and Apple / App Store steps; each links to the platform documentation we rely on.

-Release builds are not the same as debug builds (Android)
+Store-ready builds are not the same as test builds (Android)

-Android Studio projects use build types (for example debug and release) that can change packaging, optimization, and signing; Google's build variants documentation describes those variants in the Android Studio build overview.
-If you only ever run a debug build from the IDE, you have not yet exercised the same configuration Play users ultimately install from a release pipeline.
+Android Studio projects can be built in different modes (for example everyday test vs store-ready) that change packaging, compression, and signing.
+Google's build variants documentation describes those modes.
+If you only ever run a test build from the app editor, you have not yet exercised the same configuration Google Play users ultimately install.

-releasebuild locally before you treat the project as store-ready. - Code shrinking (for example R8), resource shrinking, and minification are typically enabled for release; Google's app optimization guidance says shrinking can remove unused code and resources and that you should test thoroughly after enabling it.
+- Code compression (for example R8), resource shrinking, and name shortening are typically enabled for store builds; Google's app optimization guidance says compression can remove unused code and files and that you should test thoroughly after enabling it.

 Signing and upload format (Android / Google Play)

-Apple documents a distribution workflow in Xcode: archive, validate, and distribute builds for beta testing or App Store submission in its beta testing and release distribution documentation.
-Skipping validation or mixing debug-only settings into a distribution archive is a common source of surprises compared with what ran on a developer device.
+Apple documents a distribution workflow in Xcode: save a build, validate it, and upload for beta testing or App Store submission in its beta testing and release distribution documentation.
+Skipping validation or mixing test-only settings into an upload build is a common source of surprises compared with what ran on your phone during development.

 Store rules you declare against (both platforms)